zZissou/tic-tac-toe/README.md

 ## Submission

 * As you make code changes, frequently commit and push to GitHub.
-* Once you've finished the assignment and pushed your work to GitHub, make a pull request from your fork to the original repo.
+* Once you've finished the assignment and pushed your work to GitHub, create a link on your personal portfolio linking to this repo.
 * When we come back, you'll show off your tic-tac-toe game in a "science fair" style open presentation!